Skip to main content

 Building in Programmatic Support

-Assign a peer advisor or mentor to incoming ESL students in your department.
+• Assign a peer advisor or mentor to incoming multilingual students in your department.

 These mentors may be people with the same ethnic/cultural/language background or they may be any interested, qualified student who is majoring in that field.
 The mentor would simply be there to help the student navigate program requirements.

 Such courses would be intentionally designed to allow students from different cultural and linguistic backgrounds, from both the U.S. and abroad, to interact effectively with each other and to examine issues from different cultural perspectives.
-One example: BIOL 100 could examine fundamental concepts such as energy or water from the perspective of desert communities, urban communities, farming communities, etc. Both native and nonnative English speakers are invited to enroll in these courses.
-The English Language Support Programs can assist in creating these courses.
+One example: BIOL 100 could examine fundamental concepts such as energy or water from the perspective of desert communities, urban communities, farming communities, etc. The English Language Support Programs can assist in creating these courses and doing outreach.

 Fostering an Inclusive Teaching Community